-To flash AtomVM packbeam file to an STM32 device, use the atomvm.stm32.flash mix target.
+To flash AtomVM packbeam file to an STM32 device, use the mix atomvm.stm32.flash task.

-Important In order to use the mix.stm32.flash target, you will need to install the st-flash tool from the open source (bsd-3 licensed) stlink suite of stm32 utilities.
+Important In order to use the mix atomvm.stm32.flash task, you will need to install the st-flash tool from the open source (bsd-3 licensed) stlink suite of stm32 utilities.

-'''

-$ mix atomvm.stm32.flash
+\$ mix atomvm.stm32.flash

-'''

-Most devices do not need to enter the default application offset 0x8080000, but devices with only 512KiB of flash storage need to use $--flash\offset=0x8060000$ parameter setting to upload the application to the correct flash location.
+Most devices do not need to enter the default application offset 0x8080000, but devices with only 512KiB of flash storage need to use --flash\offset=0x8060000 parameter setting to upload the application to the correct flash location.